Overview of the Ironman 70.3 world championship course

 Red Hills Parkway, St. George

-Once onto Red Hills Parkway, athletes enter St. George City, the largest community in Greater Zion.
-The course take cyclists to the top of the red bluff overlooking the city.
+Once onto Red Hills Parkway, athletes enter St. George, the largest community in Greater Zion.
+The course takes cyclists to the top of the red bluff overlooking the city.
 Red Hills Parkway skirts along the edge of the Red Cliffs Desert Reserve, passing Pioneer Park and the Dixie Rock.
-This section of the road will also feature an extended portion of the run course.
-During the race it is accessible only by foot via 200 East/Skyline Drive, or from 900 East, but it is an ideal viewing location for pedestrians who don’t mind walking up to the area.
-Red Hills Parkway from 900 East to Bluff Street will be completely closed for vehicle traffic during the race.
+During the race, this section of road is accessible only by foot via 200 East/Skyline Drive, or from 900 East, but it is an ideal viewing location for pedestrians who don’t mind walking up to the area.

 Snow Canyon Parkway, St. George, Santa Clara, Ivins